Delaware Auto Insurance [Rates + Cheap Coverage Guide]

 |Average Premiums (Annual)||Liability: $799.30

 Delaware is the second smallest state (in the area) in the United States, but on December 7, 1787, it was the first state to ratify the Constitution of the United States.
 This event gave Delaware the nickname of “The First State”.

 There are only three counties to drive through in Delaware, and while driving through the second smallest state in 2017, Delaware boasted a little over 770,000 drivers on its roads.
 And as most Delaware drivers will tout, a car is just meant to get you from Point A to Point B.

 Interesting fact: in 2014, Delaware drivers drove 14,802 miles.
 This is a little more than the national average for that year of 13,476 miles.

-The average Delaware resident must pay about $1,300 a year for minimum auto insurance coverage.
+The average Delaware resident must pay about $1,300 a year for minimum coverage for auto insurance in Delaware.
 That’s a lot of dough to be throwing around!

-Before you get magically whisked away to Delaware, sit down and skim through everything you need to know about auto insurance in Delaware.
+Before you get magically whisked away to Delaware, sit down and skim through everything you need to know about auto insurance laws and more in Delaware.